datacite/tasks/product_specifications/SDerr4/support_doc.md

 Part of a Datacite API can be deprecated if it becomes unnecessary, unsafe, or outdated.
 It's marked as deprecated when it's removed in a newer version of the API.
 The deprecation is then retroactively applied to previous stable versions of the API.
 When a deprecation is introduced, any further details and any relevant migration information is announced in the developer [changelog]("https://github.com/datacite/lupo/blob/main/CHANGELOG.md").

 > Caution: If you use the Datacite API in a standalone app that requires updates, such as a desktop app or mobile app, then your users will need to update before the upgrade deadline to ensure their app continues working.
-This might mean you’ll have to update well ahead of the migration deadline, so that your merchants then have time to update their apps.
-Any calls to unsupported resources could result in your app being delisted or merchants being warned about or blocked from installing your app.
+This might mean you’ll have to update well ahead of the migration deadline, so that your integrators then have time to update their apps.

 When Datacite starts the deprecation process a resource or a property of a resource in the REST API, the change is communicated in one or more of the following ways: